-^{}Students of the two tracks are free to choose one of the above two courses.
+Students of the two tracks are free to choose one of the above two courses.

-Students who enroll in one of the two fields of specialization are allowed to take one of the courses offered in the other track if that serves his/her field of specialization; with the condition that he/she gets the approval of Program Committee.
+Students who enroll in one of the two fields of specialization are allowed to take one of the courses offered in the other track if that serves his/her field of specialization.

-With the approval of the Program Committee, students may take up to 3 credit hours with graduate courses from outside the Department of Political Science if that serves his/her field of specialization.
+With the approval of the Program Director, students may take up to 3 credit hours with graduate courses from outside the Program of Political Science if that serves his/her field of specialization.